 Instead of continually buying plastic water bottles and then endlessly searching for bins, why not switch to a reusable water bottle?
 (And most businesses will be happy to refill this free of charge).
 Check out these cool ones with a water filter.

-Switching to a reusable coffee cup is very easy and there’s loads of choice!
+Switching to a reusable coffee cup is very easy and there’s loads of choice.
 Check out the Independent’s list of the top 10 reusable coffee cups.

-3. This is the final straw
+3. The final straw

 4. Your toilet is not your bin

 So don’t treat it like one.
 Throwing things like wet-wipes, cigarette butts or anything else that is not paper down the loo can end up swimming in our rivers and oceans.
 Which isn’t what any of us want.

 5. Make the government take action

 It takes up to a thousand years for plastic to degrade, and yet we only use a non-reusable coffee cup, water bottle or plastic bag for about 12 minutes on average.
 It’s a disaster to our environment and deadly to wildlife.